"checkit_tiff" is an incredibly fast conformance checker for baseline TIFFs (with various extensions), see http://andreas-romeyke.de

-The checkit-tool validates a TIFF-file against a set of rules (see below).
+The checkit-tool validates TIFF-files against a set of rules (see below).
 The

 set of rules works as a whitelist.
-This means that if a tag in the TIFF file is
+This means that TIFF tags that are used in

-to define your own config-file to check TIFFs, please use this simplified
+To define your own config-file for checking TIFFs, please use this simplified

-* each line is either a tagline, a comment or empty
+* Each line is either a "modeline", an "include" line, a "tag" line, a comment or empty

-* a tagline is built via "TAG ; REQUIREMENTS ; VALUES", where
+* A tagline is built as "TAG; REQUIREMENTS; VALUES", where

-* a TAG is a increasing number similar to TIFF-Tag numbers (see TIFF
+* a TAG is an increasing number similar to TIFF-Tag numbers (see TIFF specification)

 * REQUIREMENTS could be

-** "optional" - a tag could exist in TIFF, if so it will be checked
+** 'optional' - a tag may exist in TIFF, if it does, it will be checked

-** "optdepends(REFERENCE)" - a tag could exists in TIFF if reference exists.
+** 'optdepends(REFERENCE)' - a tag may exists in TIFF if reference exists.
 If it exists it will be checked

-** TAGREFERENCE points to a tag number which must be exists,
+** TAGREFERENCE points to a tag number which must be exist,

 ** only if REFERENCE exists in TIFF the REQUIREMENTS rule will be checked

-** "logical_or( VALUELIST)" where VALUELIST are comma-separated decimale values
+** 'logical_or( VALUELIST)', where VALUELIST are comma-separated decimale values or ntupels

-** "regex("REGEX") where REGEX is a PCRE-regular expression with escaped '"' and '\', it only works with tags of type ascii
+** 'regex("REGEX")', where REGEX is a Perl compatible regular expression (PCRE) with escaped '"' and '\', it only works with tags of type ascii

 * each tagline or comment must be closed with a new line

-If multiple rules defined per tag, they will be combined alternatively.
+If multiple rules are defined per tag, they will be combined.

 At the moment, the parser only supports a limited type of values.
 To make